kanboard/kanboard/doc/plugin-authentication-architecture.markdown

 Each time a failure event occurs, the counter of failed logins is incremented.

-The user account can be locked down for the configured period of time and a captcha can be shown to avoid bruteforce attacks.
+The user account can be locked down for the configured period of time and a captcha can be shown to avoid brute force attacks.

 User Provider Interface
 -----------------------